Explore this Section

 Company (SME) Eligibility

 Business must be registered and based in the UK, with an annual turnover of under £50 million and under 250 employees.
-Eligible organisations include companies, sole traders, partnerships and charities.
+Eligible organisations include companies, sole traders, and partnerships.
 If you are unsure about eligibility, contact the Internships team.

 Step 2: Find an employer – start researching!